 Industry Analysis & Industry Trends

 The past five years have been chaotic for the automotive sector.
 As new vehicle sales slowed, new car dealers increasingly looked to their parts and service departments for revenue.
-In the next five years, firms will continue to shift to parts-and-service-oriented business models to revive revenue.
+Over the five years to 2019, new car dealers will continue to shift to parts-and-service-oriented business models to revive revenue.
 Additionally, the introduction of new European-based models that cater to consumer preferences of fuel efficiency will encourage drivers to trade in for new cars... purchase to read more